yubik-studio/yubik-studio.github.io/README.md

 I have held management positions at 1QBit (quantum computing), CME Group, NYMEX, Sony, Reciprocal (AT&T a2b music), N2K Music Boulevard, and the Canadian Broadcasting Corporation.
 Yubik.com is my personal consultancy.

 My focus is always on connecting people with systems, [a concept that I recently wrote about on Substack](https://open.substack.com/pub/milnea/p/connecting-people-with-systems).
-Team building and agile methodologies are part of this, and over the years they have brought me good results.
+I believe strongly that inclusive team building and agile methodologies are big part of this, and over the years they have brought me good results.

 ## EXPERIENCE